 Incidents that could result in suspension or expulsion from the University or may be of a controversial or sensitive nature are referred to the University Conduct Board by the Dean of Students.
 When the University Conduct Board is not in session (semester breaks, exam periods or summer recess), cases may be heard as administrative hearings.
 In these instances, the hearing officer(s) have the authority to impose the full range of sanctions available to the University Conduct Board, sanctions A-P. The University Conduct Board is comprised of a board convener and two additional representatives from the faculty and staff.
-The members of the University Conduct Board are appointed by the vice president for Student Affairs at the beginning of the academic year and normally serve for three academic year.
+The members of the University Conduct Board are appointed at the beginning of the academic year and normally serve for three academic year.